dgtyPedro/devpro-swe2-pdp/README.md

 - PHP (>=8.0) & Composer
 - Node.js (>= 20.00) & Yarn
 - MySQL or PostgreSQL (or another relational supported database)
-- Redis (optional, if used in the Laravel application)
-- Laravel CLI

 ## Backend (Laravel API) Setup